Quick response manufacturing: Production Control

+With these advancements, the landscape of QRM software has expanded, providing manufacturers with diverse options to adopt methodologies that align with their unique production environments.
+Whether through PROPOS, 24Flow, Axxelia, or other emerging platforms, the adoption of digital tools in QRM continues to grow, driving innovation and efficiency in the High-Mix Low-Volume (HMLV) Manufacturing sector.

 Supply Chain

 QRM encourages companies to work with suppliers to reduce their MCT.
 Long supplier lead times can incur "hidden" costs such as high inventory, freight cost for rush shipments, unplanned engineering changes creating obsolete inventory, and reduced flexibility to respond to demand changes.
 QRM recommends that MCT be included as a significant factor in sourcing decisions.

 New Product Introduction

 QRM highlights strategic advantages of rapid New Product Introduction (NPI).
 Applying the MCT metric to the NPI process provides valuable information on the current NPI performance.
 Based on these findings, QRM encourages managers to rethink cost-based decisions in terms of their impact on the NPI MCT.
 For example, cost-based purchasing policies can result in long purchasing times for prototype materials, in turn delaying the NPI.

 Implementation

 QRM theory recommends following four common steps when implementing QRM:

 Creating a QRM mindset

 QRM implementation requires company personnel to embrace the strategy's time-based principles.
 In a first step, a team of management and employees trained in QRM principles should compile a list of wastes due to long MCT, creating awareness for the negative impact of long lead times on operations.

 If the company decides to take action, QRM theory recommends the creation of an organizational framework for the implementation effort.
 In this framework, a high-level QRM Steering Committee oversees all QRM efforts, while a QRM Champion – an experienced employee with sound QRM training – is charged with driving and overseeing projects on a day-to-day basis.

 With this structure in place, the Steering Committee can pick a set of products as the target for the first QRM project.